-The crucial role of L-malate in cellular metabolism is to control the influx of NADH into mitochondria for oxidative phosphorylation and subsequent energy production, its role as an antioxidant in the aging process is not yet elucidated.
-The present investigation thus focused on the effects of L-malate on oxidative stress and antioxidant status in liver and heart of aged rats.
-The liver and heart was chosen as model systems for evaluation of L-malate effects on oxidative stress and antioxidant defense system since these tissues were particularly prone to oxidative damage and the malate-aspartate shuttle was the dominant shuttle in these two organs (Scholz et al. 2000).
+The crucial role of L-malate in cellular metabolism is to control the influx of NADH into mitochondria for oxidative phosphorylation and subsequent energy production.
+However, its role as an antioxidant in the aging process is not yet elucidated.
+The present investigation thus focused on the effects of L-malate on oxidative stress and antioxidant status in the liver and heart of aged rats.
+The liver and heart were chosen as model systems for the evaluation of L-malate effects on oxidative stress and antioxidant defense system since these tissues were particularly prone to oxidative damage and the malate-aspartate shuttle was the dominant shuttle in these two organs (Scholz et al. 2000).

-Age-associated reductions in the activities of antioxidant enzyme related with increases in oxidant production and LPO that were found in the current study support previous findings (Hagen et al. 2002, Kalaiselvi and Panneerselvam 1998).
-The H2DCF-DA assay has been adapted to measure oxidant production in various tissue cells (Schuessel et al. 2006, Bejma et al. 2000, Sethumadhavan and Chinnakannu 2006).
-A progressive increase in the production of ROS with aging has been correlated with decrease in the number of functional mitochondria per cell, as well as a decline in the production of ATP, protein synthesis and increase in peroxide leakage (Vorbeck et al. 1982, Herbener 1976, Sandhu and Kaur 2003).
-The main findings of our study were that supplementation of L-malate decreased H2DCF-DA oxidation in liver and heart of aged rats.
-The decrease of ROS level may be attributed either to its reduced generation or to the enhancement in antioxidant level.
-Previous reports showed that electron transport efficiency decreased in aged rats (Kumaran et al. 2004).
-The loss of electron transport efficiency has the added detrimental effect of increasing the production of intracellular ROS and enhancing oxidative damage (Buttgereit and Brand 1995).
-Moreover, the recent studies of Speakman et al. (Speakman et al. 2004) have suggested that proton leak and augmented basal metabolism may protect from ROS production and aging.
-Early studies in our laboratory have shown that supplementation of L-malate enhance the activity of malate-aspartate shuttle and energy metabolism (Wu et al. 2007).
-It can be assumed that L-malate could reduce the generation of ROS by increasing the efficiency of electron transport and enhancing the activity of energy metabolism.
+Age-associated reductions in the activities of antioxidant enzymes related to increases in oxidant production and LPO, which were found in the current study, are in agreement with previous findings (Kalaiselvi and Panneerselvam 1998, Hagen et al. 2002).
+The H2DCF-DA assay has been adapted to measure oxidant production in various tissue cells (Bejma et al. 2000, Schuessel et al. 2006, Sethumadhavan and Chinnakannu 2006).
+A progressive increase in the production of ROS with aging has been correlated with a decrease in the number of functional mitochondria per cell, as well as with a decline in the production of ATP, protein synthesis and increase in peroxide leakage (Herbener 1976, Vorbeck et al. 1982, Sandhu and Kaur 2003).
+The main findings of our study were that supplementation of L-malate decreased H2DCF-DA oxidation in the liver and heart of aged rats.
+The decrease of ROS levels may be attributed either to their reduced generation or to the enhancement in antioxidant levels.
+Previous reports showed that the electron transport efficiency decreased in aged rats (Kumaran et al. 2004).
+The loss of electron transport efficacy has the additional detrimental effect of increasing the production of intracellular ROS and enhancing oxidative damage (Buttgereit and Brand 1995).
+Recently, Speakman et al. (2004) have suggested that proton leakage and augmented basal metabolism may protect against ROS production and aging.
+Early studies in our laboratory have shown that supplementation of L-malate enhances the activity of malate-aspartate shuttle and energy metabolism (Wu et al. 2007).
+It can be assumed that L-malate could reduce the generation of ROS by increasing the efficiency of electron transport and thus enhancing the activity of energy metabolism.

-Lipid peroxidation is used as an index for measuring the damage that occurs in membranes of tissues as a result of free radical infliction (Husain et al. 2001).
-The degree of LPO has been assessed according to the MDA formation, which has been routinely used as an index of LPO.
-Similar to other studies (Hagen et al. 2002, Kalaiselvi and Panneerselvam 1998, Hagen et al. 1999), age-associated increase in LPO was observed in our study.
+Lipid peroxidation is used as an index for measuring the damage that occurs in cell membranes as a result of free radical insult (Husain et al. 2001).
+The degree of LPO has been assessed on the basis of MDA formation, which has been routinely used as an index of LPO.
+Similar to other studies (Hagen et al. 1999, 2002, Kalaiselvi and Panneerselvam 1998), age-associated increase in LPO was observed in our study.
 Lipids act as vital substrates for LPO, and the enhancement of lipid profile during aging (Leoper et al. 1983) may be the cause for increased LPO.
-The data of current study showed that L-malate administration decreased LPO in liver and heart of aged rats.
-It is possible that L-malate decreases the level of lipids in aged treated rats by enhancing metabolic rates and β -oxidation, thereby lowering the availability of lipids for peroxidation.
+The data of the present study showed that L-malate administration decreased LPO in liver and heart of aged rats.
+It is possible that L-malate decreases the level of lipids in aged treated rats by enhancing metabolic rates and β-oxidation, thereby lowering the availability of lipids for peroxidation.